Praxxav/Praxxav/README.md

-# Hi there, I'm Pranav Gulkarni! 👋
+# Hi there, I'm Pranav Kulkarni! 👋

  Full-Stack Developer with experience building scalable and user-friendly applications.
 I enjoy tackling complex problems and creating solutions that are both efficient and elegant.